cs-select-team/CS-Select/README.md

  - email.port: **The port of the email server**
  - email.address: **The email address to use for sending invitations**
+ - email.password: **The password to the email account**
+ - email.username: **The username of the email account for authorisation with the email server.
+In most cases equal to email.address**
- - email.password: **The password to the email account** The bold values **must** be changed depending on your setup
+ The bold values **must** be changed depending on your setup

  ## Logger Configuration